liatrio/terraform-caf-azure/examples/terragrunt/README.md

 # Overview

+## Note
+* These sample files are only deploying one `shared-services` as well as one `landing-zones`.
+In a real-world environment, one would most likely have more than that due to different existing environments.
+Nonetheless, these samples should help quickstart your Azure journey.
+* All the required inputs are documented and referenced in each module's `README.md` file.

+---

 ## Folder structure

 To be able to properly use our Terragrunt files, we suggest setting up your folder structure like so: